MineValley/CoreAPI/README.md

 ## Linking Your GitHub Account

 While the API is publicly accessible, a GitHub account is required to access the repository.
 If you already have an account, follow these steps to create a token:

+> [!IMPORTANT]\
+> Use a separate token for each purpose or device to minimize risk.
+Reusing the same token across multiple purposes or devices significantly increases the potential damage in the event of a leak. \
+> Opting for a token with no expiration increases the likelihood of unauthorized access and should be carefully considered.

 ### Creating a Personal Access Token